isomerpages/nlb-reference/_science-tech-technology/standards-and-references-resource-guide.md

 This set of case studies features five ISO international service standards “in action” as they are adopted and applied by various organisations to improve their service delivery and customer satisfaction.

-* International Organisation for Standardisation (ISO).
-(2015).
-[ISOfocus (Special focus: Just out)](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202587206), November-December 2015(113).
-Switzerland: International Organisation for Standardisation.

-Call no.: R 389.6 ISOF

-ISOfocus magazine is a publication by the International Organisation for Standardisation.
-This November-December issue, titled Just Out, covers the newly-revised ISO 9001: 2015 and ISO 14001: 2015 standards and the implications of the revisions for organisations.

-* Juran, J. M. & De Feo, J. A. (2010).
+* Juran, J. M. &amp; De Feo, J. A. (2010).
 [Juran’s quality handbook: The complete guide to performance excellence](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13686251).
 New York: McGraw-Hill.

 Call no.: RBUS 658.562 JUR